STEM Research Academy

-This course is designed for HS juniors with strong interest in the STEM (Science, Technology, Engineering, and Math) fields.
-It is a genetics course that focuses on the use of DNA in solving FORENSIC MYSTERIES and its role in biodiversity and conservation laws.
+This course is designed for highly motivated high school sophomores and juniors with strong interest in the STEM (Science, Technology, Engineering, and Math) fields.
+It is a genetics course that focuses on the use of DNA in solving forensic mysteries and its role in biodiversity and conservation laws.

-DNA Detective is a High School credit course which leads to our college-credit Summer Science Academy or the Summer Program Research component.
-With successful completion of this course along with the additional eligibility requirements, students will qualify for our Summer Program and have the choice of either:
+DNA Detectives is a high school credit course offered in the Spring semesters, which leads to our college-credit Summer Science Academy or a Summer Research Internship.
+With successful completion of this course along with the additional eligibility requirements, students will qualify for either:

 To qualify for the STEM Research Academy, students must have: